A downloadable game

 • All the rules needed to run a game

-• A short monster list
+• A list of 19 monsters

 • A creative commons license to create your own hacks